vpubchain/MyDashWallet/Roadmap.md

 **In-Progress: July 2018:**
 - Translations to all major languages (English, Spanish, French, German, Portuguese, Italian, maybe Chinese, Korean, Russian and others if we find good cheap translators)
-- A simple installer to get MyDashWallet hosted on your own server and/or connecting to your own Dash Full Node, this has been requested many times and some users are already running their own version of the website and changed the connection the node, but for non-technical persons it is too difficult, this simple installer will make it possible for anyone.
+- A simple installer to get MyDashWallet hosted on your own server and/or connecting to your own Vpub Full Node, this has been requested many times and some users are already running their own version of the website and changed the connection the node, but for non-technical persons it is too difficult, this simple installer will make it possible for anyone.
 - Native Android and iOS wallets utilizing MyDashWallet.org (either as a native app hosting the website or some other way, not sure yet)
 - Better TREZOR Hardware Wallet Support, also for the new TREZOR Model T. Things work, but Ledger support is much better right now on MyDashWallet due to native javascript implementation, for Trezor a high level api is used and a popup is shown, there are some limitations for InstantSend and low fees, we can do better with a custom low level javascript library.

 **In-Progress: August 2018 (might have to cut some features if funding runs out):**
-- Swapping Dash for other coins like BTC, BCH, ETH or LTC, we have a partner providing us with low fees (much lower than Shapeshift or Changelly) and can provide a much better and easier way to exchange any supported coin to and from Dash
+- Swapping Vpub for other coins like BTC, BCH, ETH or LTC, we have a partner providing us with low fees (much lower than Shapeshift or Changelly) and can provide a much better and easier way to exchange any supported coin to and from Vpub
 - InstantSend Block Explorer support, so you see right away that InstantSend tx have 6 confirmations

 More details: https://www.dash.org/forum/threads/mydashwallet-with-tipping-and-hardware-wallet-support.20566/